* Dollar halts slide after falling to 3-year low

 * Demand outlook seasonally weakens at end of winter

-* Rising U.S. output undermines OPEC/Russia supply cuts (Re-leads, updates prices)
+* Rising U.S. output undermines OPEC/Russia supply cuts (Adds comment on dollar, inventory; updates prices)

 Many refiners shut down after winter for maintenance, resulting in lower orders for crude, their most important feedstock.

 "Demand is starting to weaken as ... refining capacity was taken out of the market," Slavov said.

 This is reflecting in oil inventories.

 "Global oil stocks built overall in the week ending Jan.
 19, as both crude and product stocks saw small builds," U.S. bank Morgan Stanley said in a note.

 (Reporting by Henning Gloystein; Editing by Joseph Radford)